Setting up pages

 To use setup the groups in your page properties:

-1. Click Select
+1. Select the "plus" button.

-2. Choose Create new item
+2. Choose Create a link group.

 3. Enter the office or unit name.

-5. Provide a section label.
+5. Provide a Section label.
 This is the public label that appear above the links in the local footer.
 Site visitors can see this label and it should be descriptive of the links in this group.
-For example: resources, services, etc.
+For example: Resources, Services, etc.

 6. Add a link if you want the label to be clickable and direct site visitors to an associated page.